Book Review: Barry J. Beitzel, ed. Lexham Geographical Commentary on the Acts through Revelation

 As Professor Emeritus of Old Testament and Semitic Languages at Trinity Evangelical Divinity School, Barry Beitzel has a well-deserved reputation in scholarship for his contributions to biblical geography.
 He edited the The New Moody Atlas of the Bible (Moody, 2009; reviewed here).
 His new edited volume contains forty-eight essays written by fifteen New Testament scholars who have contributed to the field of New Testament geography.

 Some of the essays in this book concern geographical problems.
-For example, Benjamin Foreman’s essay on the location of the baptism of Jesus.
-Todd Bolen assess the evidence for the location of the “drowned pigs” in Matthew 8:28-42 (Gadara?
+For example, Benjamin Foreman’s essay is about the location of the baptism of Jesus.
+Todd Bolen assesses the evidence for the location of the “drowned pigs” in Matthew 8:28-42 (Gadara?
 Gerasa?
 Gergesa?
 Kursi?).
-Benjamin Foreman examines evidence for the burial of Jesus, comparing the Holy Sepulcher to the Garden Tomb and concludes the Holy Sepulcher is more likely even if there is value is far more spiritually uplifting to for Protestants.
-But most of the essays describe locations which are less controversial, such as Perry Phillips on the Well at Sychar or Todd Bolen’s contribution on the Temple, “Magnificent Stones and Wonderful Buildings of the Temple Complex.”
+Benjamin Foreman examines evidence for the burial of Jesus, comparing the Holy Sepulcher to the Garden Tomb, and concludes the Holy Sepulcher is more likely even if there is value is far more spiritually uplifting to Protestants.
+But most of the essays describe less controversial locations, such as Perry Phillips on the Well at Sychar or Todd Bolen’s contribution on the Temple, “Magnificent Stones and Wonderful Buildings of the Temple Complex.”

-Each article in this Geographical Commentary is well researched and written.
-Each has detailed bibliography pointing interested readers to detailed studies on the topic considered.
-The book can be used as reference or as a running commentary as one is reading through one of the Gospels.
-Since the articles are rich in details, the book would be an excellent companion for someone traveling to Israel for a study tour.
+Each article in this Geographical Commentary is well-researched and written.
+It also has a detailed bibliography pointing interested readers to detailed studies on the topic considered.
+The book can be used as a reference or as a running commentary as one reads through one of the Gospels.
+Since the articles are rich in details, it would be an excellent companion for someone traveling to Israel for a study tour.

 iPad Screen Shot